Statistical Decision Theory with Counterfactual Loss: Illustrative Examples

-Suppose we evaluate the physician's decision using the standard loss $\ell(D; Y(D))$, which assigns a value to each pair of decision and realized outcome $(D, Y(D))$.
-Let $c_1 > 0 = c_0$ denote the cost of providing treatment relative to doing nothing.
-We also use $\ell_y$ to denote the loss associated with the observed outcome $Y(D) = y$.
-For example, if the physician administers treatment and the patient does not survive, the loss is $\ell(1; 0) = \ell_0 + c_1$.
-If the physician does nothing and the patient survives, the loss is $\ell(0; 1) = \ell_1$.
-Since patient survival is a desired outcome, we assume $\ell_1 < \ell_0$.
-This is an example of a standard loss without counterfactuals which takes the form,
+Suppose that we evaluate the physician's decision using the standard loss $\ell^\std(D; Y(D))$, which assigns a value to each realized decision--outcome pair $(D, Y(D))$.
+Let $c_1 > 0$ denote the cost of providing treatment relative to the cost of no intervention $c_0 = 0$.
+We use $\ell_y$ to denote the loss associated with the realized outcome $Y(D)=y$.
+For example, if the treatment is administered and the patient dies, the loss is given by $\ell^\std(1;0) = \ell_0 + c_1$.
+If no treatment is given and the patient survives, the loss is $\ell^\std(0;1) = \ell_1$.
+Since survival is preferred, we assume $\ell_1 < \ell_0$.

-\citet{coston2020counterfactual} and \citet{ben-michaelDoesAIHelp2024} consider a loss function that depends on the baseline potential outcome rather than the realized outcome.
-This is an example of the counterfactual loss $\ell(D; Y(0))$.
-Under this formulation, the decision is incorrect (i.e., a false negative) if the physician does nothing and the patient dies, $(D, Y(0)) = (0, 0)$.
-Since $Y(0)$ is realized in this case, the loss is $\ell_0$, as defined earlier.
-Conversely, a false positive occurs when the physician provides treatment even though the patient would have survived without it, $(D, Y(0)) = (1, 1)$.
-In this case, $Y(0)$ is counterfactual, and the loss is $\tilde\ell_1$.
-Under this setup, \citet{ben-michaelDoesAIHelp2024} propose the following counterfactual classification loss:

-As illustrated in Table~\ref{tbl:confusion}, this counterfactual loss can be further generalized.
-First, we may also incorporate loss terms for incorrect decisions based on the potential outcome under treatment --- specifically, cases where $(D, Y(1)) = (0, 1)$ (false negative) or $(D, Y(1)) = (1, 0)$ (false positive).
-Second, we can include losses associated with correct decisions: $(D, Y(0)) = (0, 1)$ and $(D, Y(1)) = (1, 1)$ are true positives, while $(D, Y(0)) = (0, 1)$ and $(D, Y(1)) = (0, 0)$ are true negatives.
-Letting $\tilde\ell_0$ denote the loss incurred when a patient would have died under an alternative (unchosen) decision, we can write a general counterfactual loss as:

-These examples illustrate that the counterfactual loss framework allows us to formalize aspects of decision-making that are difficult to capture using standard loss functions.